 Year-end report

-Each committee Chair must present regular reports at each meeting on the activities of the committee.
+Each committee must present regular reports at each meeting on the activities of the committee.

 Any additional topics at the discretion of the Chair.

-The schedule of the meetings and presentations shall be planned by the hair, President, and Vice-President (Operations), and communicated to Board members at least a month before the first summer meeting.

 The final meeting of the year shall be the transition meeting.
-All outgoing and incoming members of the Board shall be in attendance, and the new Board Chair, deputy Chair, and standing committee Chairs shall be elected.
+All outgoing and incoming members of the Board shall be in attendance, and the new Board Chair, deputy Chair, and standing committee members shall be elected.

-The Chair of the Board may call additional meetings as they see fit as long as at least four current student members may attend in person or by using appropriate voice communication methods, and at least one alumni or one faculty member is able to attend in person or using any appropriate voice communication.

 The responsibilities of the Board shall include:

-Approving the budgets and strategic plans, mid-year reports, and year-end reports of the Services of the Society.
+Approving the budgets and strategic plans of the Services of the Society.

-Approving the event plans, budgets, and post-event reports for the Orientation Week and Science Formal events.
+Approving the event plans and budgets, for the Orientation Week and Science Formal events.

+Reviewing the mid-year and year-end reports of the Services of the Society.

+Reviewing the post event reports for the Orientation Week and Science Formal events.

-Approving the creation of any new services of the Society.
+Approving the creation of any new Services or Corporate Initiatives of the Society.

+Approving the elimination of any Services or Corporate Initiatives of the Society.

 Approving the suspension and/or termination of service managers on the basis of unacceptable performance or inappropriate behaviour.

 Ensuring the consistency, transparency, and continuity of financial practices throughout the services and corporate initiatives of the Society.